-I've helped several women who had cesareans for this reason and even had the problem in their 2nd labors.
-We did the sidelying release, lunges and vertical pushing and for a couple, pushing on their backs AFTER the releases.
+I've helped several women who had cesareans for slow descent or a tight fit and even had the problem in their 2nd labors.
+We did the sidelying release, lunges and vertical pushing and for a couple, even pushing on their backs AFTER the releases to help baby fit.

 Planning a cesarean

-After the cesarean, please recreate an intimate skin-to-skin welcome of your new baby or babies.
+After the cesarean, you can create an intimate skin-to-skin welcome of your new baby or babies.
 This is a wonderful way to reestablish a calm welcome and go for an extra hormonal "bonding" surge after a busy beginning in the Operating Room.
 Ask your doula, partner, family member or nurse to help you!